 In 2010, we installed a 14KW whole-house generator fueled by propane, to replace a portable Gas Generator.
 So now we have no worries when commercial power is lost.
 The system does an automatic self-test once a week to let us know "all is well."
 Because of my health problems, it's comforting to have the generator.
-When the commercial power goes out, "the lights come on" and electricity is provided to the enitre house via the generator, and the ham station is on-the-air.
+When the commercial power goes out, "the lights come on" and electricity is provided to the entire house via the generator, and the ham station is on-the-air as well.

 On the ground, the LP is a monster.
-It's bigger than the perimeter of my house.
-I wasn't sure if I had cleared enough land, and had cut down enough trees, to make it fit into the new meadow in the woods.
+It's bigger than the cross-section of my house.
+I wasn't sure if I had cleared enough land, and cut down enough trees, to make it fit into the new meadow in the woods.
 The boom is 30-feet long, and the longest section is the 40M Linear Loaded element, 50-feet long.
 But with a lot of creativity from Matt, KC1XX, and his tower climber Andrew, we got it up.
 The XYL (Sharon) even remarked about the antenna's "artistic shape", but that it's "really big".

-"Are you related to the famous composer, Bedrich Smetana" ?
-No, and have been asked quite a few times.
+"Are you related to the famous Czech composer, Bedrich Smetana" ? .....Many people have asked.

 BSEE: Clarkson College of Technology (1966)

-1966 - 1998 High tech executive; senior management positions with IBM, Raytheon, Digital Equipment, DataCard, & Ampersand.
+1966 - 1998 Senior management positions with IBM, Raytheon, Digital Equipment, DataCard, & Ampersand.
 Experience in Commercial and Military markets.
 Extensive domestic & international travel, including DL, EA, F, G, HB9, PA, VE, and VK.

 1999 - 2010 Executive Recruiter - www.warrenmorrisltd.com/ - now retired.
 Placed many senior people into high-tech companies in the Boston area & across the USA, and am proudest of my placement of a General Manager in Bejing.

-If you hear my signal, please give me a call.
+If you hear my signal, give me a call.

-Here's another shot of the Log Periodic.
-The boom is 30 ft. long, and the longest element is 50 ft. long ("Linear Loaded") for the 40M band.
+Here's another shot of the Log Periodic antenna.
+The boom is 30 ft. long & the longest element is 50 ft. ("Linear Loaded") for the 40M band.